Why Trinity Hall?

 The most superlative of all College dining is the fortnightly Superhall, which takes place on a Friday evening.
-The menu is themed, and ranges from the classics of Italian and French, to the more exotic and unusual tastes of the Orient and beyond.
+The food at these dinners is usually themed, and sometimes attendees wear fancy-dress!

-Frequented by undergraduates and graduates alike, the College Bar is the go-to place after any big College event, and also doubles as the venue for the JCR’s ‘Viva!’.
+Frequented by undergraduates and postgraduates alike, the College Bar is the go-to place after any big College event, and also doubles as the venue for the JCR’s ‘Viva!’.